asizikov/asizikov.github.io/_posts/2016-09-24-code-for-reviewer.md

 And this is just fine.
 You can focus on what the code does, not on how it does.
 The "how" part is checked by the compiler.

+It requires some courage, but I'm going to remove all `this.` prefixes.

 ## Final look

 ![Code in IDE, no redundant code](/images/code-for-reviewer/no-redundant.png)

-So, what to we have here?
+So, what do we have here?
 As we learned, as a reviewer we need to focus on the logic, and we shouldn't try to chase any errors which can be caught by the compiler.

 Let's read it one more time: